oscarbranson/latools_gui/docs/source/backend/modules/stages.rst

 each stage can all be modified within their respective __init__ method.

 Stages can be removed, though this is done at the cost of losing key functionality within the LAtools process.
-To remove a stage, its instantiation in the initUI method of MainWindow should be removed, and it should not be established in the establishStages method.
+To remove a stage, its instantiation in the initUI method of MainWindow should be removed.
 Lastly it should be removed from the list of stages at the top of the latoolsgui module.

 Addition
 ====================================

 If the existing stages are not enough, new ones can be added following the same design.
 A stage should have a class defined within a separate module which the MainWindow in latoolsgui instantiates in its initUI method.
-The stage should also be established within the establishStages method of MainWindow, using the same format as the others.
+In order, a stage should have a QVBoxLayout made for it from a QWidget, which is added to the stagesStack.
+Then an instance of the stage class is created and passed a pointer to that layout.
 Lastly the stage should be added to the list of stages at the top of the latoolsgui module.

 Stages